 Whole books could be written showing the evil of the Roman Catholic Church.
-When we look at what is wrong with this religion, there is no end to the list of things which can be mentioned: Idolatry, popery, Mariolatry, mass, confessional, purgatory, etc. However, in personal evangelism we are concerned with winning Roman Catholics for the Lord and seeing them saved.
+When we look at what is wrong with this religion, there is no end to the list of things that can be mentioned: idolatry, popery, Mariolatry, mass, confession, purgatory, and so on.
+However, in personal evangelism we are concerned with winning Roman Catholics for the Lord and seeing them saved.
 Therefore, we must use some wisdom and understanding.